thangarajvisolve/Sample/README.centos.markdown

  * Once the install is complete, verify the version of Ruby:

         $ ruby -v

         ruby 1.9.2p0 (2010-08-18 revision 29036)

-The Ruby source package also installs RubyGems, the Ruby package manager.Verify the version of RubyGems:
+ * Ruby source package also installs RubyGems, the Ruby package manager.Verify the version of RubyGems:

         $ gem -v